NUKnightLab/TimelineJS-Wordpress-Plugin/README.md

 1. Upload the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Learn how to create the TimelineJS source at http://timeline.verite.co/#fileformat
+1. Learn how to create the TimelineJS source at http://timeline.knightlab.com
 1. Use the shortcode on your post/page: `[timeline src="Your source url here"]`

-**Extra tip** - If you want do embed outside of a post, use the following code on your template:
+**Extra tip** - If you want to embed outside of a post, use the following code on your template:
 `<?php echo do_shortcode('[timeline src="Your source url here"]'); ?>`

 ## File Formats